Ed-Fi-Exchange-OSS/LMS-Toolkit/utils/amt-integration-tests/README.md

 | --username | (none) | Database username when not using integrated security |
 | --password | (none) | Database user password, when not using integrated security |

-## Pytest-BDD
+## Testing  Framework

 All tests are written first as Gherkin-based feature files, which are then implemented in pytest using pytest-bdd.
+While testing a single property at a time is typically a best practice, some tests use collect multiple errors before reporting on them, for example in comparing two objects value-by-value.
+This fits well with the BDD strategy of showing a single table of results instead breaking down an object into a bunch of individual values in Gherkin, which would be more difficult to read.

-:exclamation: please note that some examples show the "Given ...
+:exclamation: please note that some examples in external documentation show the "Given ...
 When ...
 Then" statements separated by a single line break.
-In the current version of the tooling this will fail, perhaps because this repo uses LF instead of CRLF.
+In the current version of the tooling fails in our repository, perhaps because this repo uses LF instead of CRLF.
 Thus you must have two line breaks between these statements.

 Recommended reading: